-In its 2019 working program, the Agency prepared a tender for a 700 MHz band.
+In its 2020 working program, the Agency prepared a tender for a 700 MHz band.
 It also announced the release of Digital dividend 2 radiofrequencies and repositioning of broadcasters in the lower part of the UHF band.
-Also, public debate on the amount of the onetime fees and annual fees for 5G spectrum is expected in 2019, with the possibility to announce the 3.xGHz on a public tender.
+Also, public debate on the amount of the onetime fees and annual fees for 5G spectrum is expected in the second half of 2020 with a possibility for 3.x GHz to be announced on a public tender.